 Conditional values must be true or false —

 In the Beginning Student through Advanced Student languages, an expression whose value is treated as a boolean must return an actual boolean, true or false.
-This restriction, which applies to if, cond, and, or, nand, and nor expressions, helps detect errors where a boolean function application is omitted.
+This restriction, which applies to if, cond, and, and or expressions, helps detect errors where a boolean function application is omitted.

-+, *, and / take at least two arguments —
++, *, and / take at least two arguments in Beginning languages. —

-In the Beginning Student through Advanced Student languages, mathematical operators that are infix in algebra notation require at least two arguments in DrRacket.
+In the Beginning Student and Beginning Student with List Abbreviations languages, mathematical operators that are infix in algebra notation require at least two arguments in DrRacket.
 This restriction helps detect missing arguments to an operator.

 and, or, nand, and nor require at least 2 expressions —